 These NBA Teams Blew It at the Trade Deadline

-Now THAT was an NBA trade deadline.
+Now that was an NBA trade deadline.

 Not only was the end to swapping season gloriously chaotic, but it came and went with no more than a handful of questionable deals.
 Most transactions were easy to justify, if not flat-out like.

 Three of the Eastern Conference's foremost contenders—Milwaukee Bucks, Philadelphia 76ers, Toronto Raptors—went at each other via separate blockbusters.
-The Detroit Pistons didn't give up a draft pick, sold off players they would have otherwise overpaid or lost for nothing this summer and kept their lone superstar, Blake Griffin, in the loop through it all.
+The Detroit Pistons didn't give up a draft pick, sold off players they would have otherwise overpaid or lost for nothing this summer, and kept their lone superstar, Blake Griffin, in the loop through it all.

 The Los Angeles Clippers are now trade-deadline darlings.
 The New Orleans Pelicans drummed up the importance of the postseason and this spring's draft lottery by (wisely) holding onto Anthony Davis.